jstnceronio/gibb-leaks/README.md

-# gibb-leaks is cancelled, gibb-marketplace will take its place :)
+# gibb-leaks is deprecated, gibb-marketplace will take its place :)

 Gibb-leaks is my upcoming API for publishing leaked exams from https://portal.iet-gibb.ch/